-- time and season.
-The inclusion of women will make the processes to be more effective as they take their time and disseminate the information wider making them better agents of change. - 3.
+- mitigation structures.
+The implementation of the conflict mitigation should take into consideration time constraints of the women and plan for meeting at favourable time and season. - 3.
 Enhanced Access to Education: Continue efforts to improve access to education, particularly for girls and young women.
 Education can be a powerful tool in breaking the cycle of conflict and fostering sustainable peace.
 Ensuring quality education involves furnishing essential equipment resources, along with the provision of trained teachers.
 Additionally, educational efforts should extend to adult education to narrow the intergenerational knowledge gap regarding progressive actions.
 Access to education should be expanded to encompass a wide range of groups within the communities.
-The educational aspect should integrate traditional and cultural structures and leadership, including seers, providing them with opportunities for training in progressive approaches and receiving training themselves. - 4.
+The educational aspect should integrate traditional and cultural structures and leadership, including seers, providing them with opportunities for training in progressive approaches. - 4.
 Economic Empowerment for Women: Implement programs that empower women economically, including skills training, access to credit, and support for incomegenerating activities.
 This will not only promote gender equality but also contribute to overall community resilience.
 The broader community members' awareness about the significance of women's empowerment and its direct or indirect impact on community well-being will be created.
 This aims to prevent any potential violence against women, as observed in certain instances highlighted by the study.
-The goal is to acquaint communities with alternative livelihood options, thereby mitigating climate-induced conflicts through the empowerment of women, all while ensuring the process avoids causing harm.
-The alternative sources of livelihood should be made a viable option through improving access to markets by investing in infrastructure and initiatives that improve access to markets, particularly for women engaged in the economic activities.
+The goal is to acquaint communities with alternative livelihood options, thereby climate-induced mitigating conflicts through the empowerment of women, all while ensuring the process avoids causing harm.
+The alternative sources of livelihood should be made a viable option through improving access to markets by investing in infrastructure and improving access to market.
 This will help alleviate financial stress and contribute to community stability.